-- Students will make progress in the areas of speaking and listening.
-Progress will include: - Students will initiate and engage in basic conversation with familiar people. - Students will ask and answer an increasing range of questions. - Students can convey meaning to a range of listeners. - Students will be able to re-calling main events, sometimes in sequence. - Students will engage in role-play related to a text, using some key words and phrases within the scene. - Reading students will make progress in reading.
-The progress will include: - Students will have a greater recognition of graphemes and begin to blend the sounds to read VC and CVC words. - Students will be able to sequence short stories. - Students will answer simple questions about a story, including the main setting, characters and events (who and what questions). - Students will begin to read a small number of familiar words (topic and high frequency).

-- Writing students will make progress in writing.
-The progress will include: - Students will plan their writing with support. - Students will use their knowledge of phonics to segment the sounds and write simple words such as CVC words during shared and independent writing tasks. - Students will spell some high frequency words with increasing accuracy. - Students will produce most lower-case words accurately.
+- Reading students will make progress in reading.
+The progress will include: - Students will have a greater recognition of graphemes and begin to blend the sounds to read VC and CVC words. - Students will begin to recognise some CVC words. - Students will be able to sequence short stories. - Students will demonstrate an understanding of basic stories by answering simple questions and give a basic opinion on them. - Writing students will make progress in writing.
+The progress will include: - Students will plan their writing with support. - Students will use their knowledge of phonics to segment the sounds and write simple words such as CVC words. - Students will spell some high frequency words with increasing accuracy.